inko-lang/inko/docs/source/design/runtime.md

 ## Strings

-Strings are immutable, and need at least 41 bytes of space.
+Strings are immutable.
 To allow easy passing of strings to C, each string ends with a NULL byte on top of storing its size.
 This NULL byte is ignored by Inko code.
 When passing a string to C, we just pass the pointer to the string's bytes which includes the NULL byte.

 Since C strings must be NULL terminated, the alternative would've been to create a copy of the Inko string with a NULL byte at the end.
 When passing C strings to